Satoshi Ōmura

 Biography

 Satoshi Ōmura is a Japanese biochemist.
 He is known for the discovery and development of hundreds of pharmaceuticals originally occurring in microorganisms.
-In 2015, he was awarded the Nobel Prize in Physiology or Medicine jointly with William C. Campbell for their role in the discovery of avermectins and ivermectin, the world's first endectocide and a safe and highly effective microfilaricide.
+In 2015 he shared the Nobel Prize in Physiology or Medicine with Tu Youyou and with William C. Campbell for their role in the discovery of the world's first endectocide, ivermectin, a safe and highly effective microfilaricide.
 It is believed that the large molecular size of ivermectin prevents it from crossing the blood/aqueous humour barrier, and renders the drug an important treatment of helminthically-derived blindness.

 Read more on Wikipedia →